aegagros/lambda-boolean/README.md

 		NOT := λp.λa.λb.p b a

-	This implementation takes 3 parameters.
+	The traditional implementation takes 3 parameters, which is not really suitable.
-	This is unsuitable.
-	The implementation should only take 1 parameter.
+	The following implementation only takes 1 parameter.

 	*/